ciatph/excel-parser-uploader/README.md

 Normalize an unconventional, complex excel file into an array of simple JS objects with columns containing messy (ordered and unordered) bullet lists converted into organized HTML list tags.

 > **WARNING:** The script does not support `-` (dash) symbols.

+### `npm run process:calendar`

+Normalize and upload the new cropping calendar data.

+### `npm run process:details`

+Normalize and upload the new municipalities and other details attached to the crop recommendations.

 @ciatph<br>
 20221205